CHEMISTRY ASSIGNMENT No 1

 Q1.
 Which sound has a higher pitch, guitar or car horn?

 Q2.
-Name three animals which can hear ultrasonic
+Name three animals which can hear ultrasonic vibrations.

-wavelength and frequency of a sound related to its speed?
+Q3.
+How are the wavelength and frequency of a sound related to its speed?

 Q4.
 Why sound wave is called a longitudinal wave?